pgavriel/MooreVision/README.md

 The goal of this experiement is to see whether a machine learning model could be taught to "see" using this data stream, as it would allow for a fundamentally different perception that I think is more similar to the way animals see the world, with a shifting gaze and adaptive focus.

+The newly added reconstruction image represents the level of detail being "perceived" by the focus.
+The image is created by reading the last 1D memory frame, and uses those colors in combination with its list of curve coordinates to paint a reconstruction.
+The main purpose of this is to make the system more human inspectable, not to be used for learning.

 ### To run
 Simply run the VisionBeta.py script.
+> python VisionBeta.py

 ### Controls
 1,2 - Cycle through loaded images.
 (By default there's a few)
 W,A,S,D - Will move the Focus around within the image.
-E - Toggle whether the Focus follows the mouse around the image.
 R,F - Change the size of the Focus.
 T,G - Change the number of iterations (Resolution) of the Moore Curve.

+E - Toggle whether the Focus follows the mouse around the image.
 Q - Toggle whether to readout the entire memory, or only instantaneous.
+P - Toggle whether to draw the curve (makes loop time faster on higher iterations).
 ` - Exit the program.